diodesign/diosix/docs/build.md

 The build system automatically downloads and compiles the guest Root Virtual Machine (Root VM) using Buildroot.
-Building the guest requires standard host-side compilation utilities and a RISC-V 64-bit emulator.
-On minimal or server-oriented installations (such as a fresh Ubuntu 22.04 environment), you must manually install these dependencies.
+Building the guest requires standard host-side compilation utilities, while running the hypervisor in emulation requires a RISC-V 64-bit emulator.
+On minimal or server-oriented installations, such as a fresh Ubuntu 22.04 environment, you must manually install these dependencies.

 To install the required tools and emulator on Debian or Ubuntu systems, run: